Crossroads: SALT’s Commentary for Seventeenth Week after Pentecost

 Big Picture:

 1) This is the third of twelve weeks walking chronologically through the Gospel of Mark.
 Mark 8, 9, and 10 each feature a distinct pattern: a) Jesus predicts his suffering and resurrection; b) the disciples misinterpret and clumsily respond; and then c) Jesus offers a teaching on what it really means to be his disciple.
 This week’s reading is the first time through this cycle, and next week’s reading (from Mark 9) is the second.
-Mark’s larger point is that what Jesus has to say here — both about messiahship and about discipleship — is simultaneously crucial and difficult.
+Mark’s larger point is that what Jesus has to say here — both about messiahship and about discipleship — is simultaneously essential and difficult.
 It’s at the very heart of following Jesus, and at the same time, it’s challenging, elusive, hard to accept, and easy to misunderstand.

 2) Both narratively and geographically, this passage stands at a crossroads.
 It’s right in the middle of Mark, almost exactly halfway through the story.
 Up until now, most of the action has been Jesus’ work of creative resistance against death-dealing forces: he heals, he feeds, he casts out demons, and so on.
 But now everything pivots.
 For the first time, Jesus predicts his passion — and from here on out, the primary story Mark is telling is the story of the road to the cross.
 This week’s passage takes place on the way to “the villages of Caesarea Philippi,” and the action next moves to Capernaum, to Judea, to Jericho, and finally to Jerusalem — a more or less direct route from Galilee to Golgotha.

 3) The Buddha is said to have remarked to his disciples that understanding his instruction is a dangerous business.
 Picking up one of his teachings, he said, is like picking up a poisonous snake in the wild; it’s all too easy to get bitten.
-Even well-meaning disciples can take hold of his words unwisely, drawing conclusions that aren’t just a few degrees off to the left, or a few degrees off to the right, but 180 degrees off the mark, the opposite of what the teacher has in mind.
+Even well-meaning disciples can take hold of his words unwisely, drawing conclusions that aren’t just a few degrees off to the left, or a few degrees off to the right, but 180 degrees off the mark, the opposite of what the teacher intends.
 Imagine an archer aiming an arrow at a bullseye (the right bow, the right arrow, the right target) — but he’s holding the bow exactly backwards, aimed at himself!
 Much of the world’s wisdom is dangerous in just this way, and Jesus’ teachings about the cross are no exception.
 Like a surgeon’s scalpel, they can be used to heal, or to wound.
 Here in the middle of Mark, as we turn toward the cross, we are stepping onto a sacred, treacherous path — and so we’re wise to stay alert to the dangers ahead.

 Scripture:

 1) The action in Mark thus far has focused primarily on Jesus’ dynamic confrontation with death-dealing forces.
 He heals, feeds, and casts out “unclean spirits” — all to the amazement of the crowds, who clamor for his restorative, liberating touch, even as they speculate about who he may or may not be.
 “Who then is this?” his own disciples ask each other, a fitting icon for the reaction of just about everyone who meets him (Mark 4:41).
 But Mark’s audience has an advantage the disciples and crowds do not, for right from the outset, Mark announces exactly who Jesus is: “the Son of God,” God’s “Beloved” (Mark 1:1; 1:11).
 The fact that Mark’s readers and listeners know more about Jesus’ identity than the disciples and crowds do creates an ironic, dramatic tension in the story: Will they realize who he is?
 In this passage from Mark 8, Jesus calls the question.
-Who do they — and who do you — say that I am?
+Who do they say — and who do you say — that I am?

 2) Precisely where Jesus does this makes an important difference.
 First, narratively, we’re at the midway point of Mark’s Gospel, pivoting toward the cross.
 And second, geographically, we’re walking with Jesus on the way to “the villages of Caesarea Philippi” (Mark 8:27).
 Note the name: Caesar-ea.
 These Roman settlements were near a temple built by Herod the Great, dedicated to Rome and the Emperor Augustus, the first Emperor of the Roman Empire — and a man, please note, who added to his title the phrase Divi Filius, “Son of the Divine.”